Davis Bayou Campground Review: Great Place to See an Alligator!

 If you just want to camp, check out the area, and look for alligators, you can do that in a day.
 If you want to enjoy more of the area and paddle or go boating, spend multiple days here.

-We visited in mid-May for a day.
-We drove all the way here just to see the alligators!
-And we were so happy one decided to peek out of the marsh for us.
-While visiting, we also biked around all the paved roads and explored the picnic areas and fishing pier.
+We drove all the way here just to see the alligators.
+We were so happy one decided to peek out of the marsh.

 The campground and overall vibe of the park, in general, was tranquil and peaceful.
 It wasn’t busy at all.
 The bathhouse was clean and had air conditioning which was such a treat because it was hot and humid.

-If you are looking for a place to stay out in nature or a nice pit stop while road tripping along the Gulf of Mexico, Davis Bayou Campground is a great place to stop and enjoy.
+If you are looking for a place to stay out in nature or a nice pit stop while road-tripping along the Gulf of Mexico, Davis Bayou Campground is a good place to stop and enjoy.

 Ashlee & Pablo